mubaris/motivate/README.md

 ## Contribution
 The most popular way to contribute is adding [new quotes](https://github.com/mubaris/motivate/issues/3).
 You do it by adding next JSON file in `motivate/data/` directory.
 The rule is 20 quotes per file.

-Before you submit your new JSON file, it is helpful to validate your file at this [website](https://jsonlint.com/) to make sure it is formatly correct.
+Before you submit your new JSON file, it is helpful to validate your file at this [website](https://jsonlint.com/) to make sure it is formatted correctly.

 But any improvements are welcome - just open a pull request with some description.